3 Ways to Set up a WordPress Staging Environment (Using hPanel, a Subdomain, and a Plugin)

-This tutorial will show you how to create a staging environment for developing and modifying a WordPress site securely without affecting the original site.
-We will cover three options – using the built-in staging tool provided with our WordPress hosting, manual setup, and a plugin.
+This tutorial will show you how to create a staging environment for developing and modifying a WordPress site.
+We will cover three options – using the built-in staging tool provided with our WordPress web hosting, manual setup, and a plugin.

-A WordPress staging environment is a duplicate of the live website.
-It’s like a sandbox to test any changes you plan to implement to your WordPress website, such as updating themes or completely remaking the website, without harming the main production site.
+A WordPress staging environment duplicates a live website.
+It’s like a test environment to experiment with changes you plan to implement to your WordPress website, such as updating themes or completely remaking the site.

 Why Use WordPress Staging?

 A staging environment is different from a testing environment.
-The testing environment helps ensure that each component does its job on its own.
-Meanwhile, the staging environment is for double-checking whether each component still works with everything else going on around it.
+A testing environment helps ensure that each website component does its job independently.
+Meanwhile, a staging environment is for double-checking whether each component works with everything else inside a website.

 - Additional cost.
-Creating a WordPress staging site online may include additional plugin or hosting fees.
+The process may include plugins or hosting fees.

 - Time-consuming.
-You will have to spend some time testing the changes on the WordPress staging site and redo the same changes to the live version of the site.
+Users will need to spend some time testing changes on a WordPress staging site, then redo them on the live site.

 How to Set Up a WordPress Staging Site